svakam/covid-19-location/README.md

 - Install IntelliJ IDEA.
 - Clone this repository into your local machine through the terminal command 'git clone https://github.com/svakam/covid-19-location.git'.
 - Open IntelliJ IDEA.
-- Choose the 'Import project' option, locate the folder through the file explorer, and import this project.
+- Choose the 'Import project' option, locate the project folder through the file explorer, and import this project.
 - Wait for the project to build.
-- Run the app with the green Play button, either located on the bottom left of the IDE or at the top right.
+- Run the app with the green Play button, either located at the bottom left of the IDE or top right.
 - Open a browser session, and in the URL text box, type 'localhost:8080' and enter.

 ## Change log
 03/20/2020
 - Initialized app
 - Spring set up
+- Firebase initialized

 ## Project management
 Trello: https://trello.com/b/LuJDmF4r/covid-19